Itbayat: Infrastructure

-Itbayat is served by seaports and an airport.

 Transportation to the island town is by boat or by plane direct from the provincial capital of Basco.

 Jorge Abad Airport serves as the gateway to the island for STOL planes through Basco airport or other airports from mainland Luzon.
 There are small carriers that provide commercial scheduled and non-scheduled flights to Itbayat from Basco Airport.
 Jorge Abad Airport is served by the following small airline companies: